15,000 without power as countywide outage hits San Juan Islands again

 A different snapped jumper on the same transmission line was the cause of a countywide outage that impacted San Juan Islands residents Thursday evening.
 That outage was resolved for most residents by early Friday, Bouchey said.

 It’s unclear what caused the jumpers to break, Padula said.
-With the region experiencing extreme cold temperatures over the last few days, energy demand has soared, “which can stress on equipment,” he said.
+With the region experiencing extreme cold temperatures over the last few days, energy demand has soared, “which can create high stress on equipment,” he said.

 PSE crews are preemptively replacing the third jumper on the transmission line to avoid future power outages impacting the islands, Padula said.